Catalyst Immersive

 Eligibility

-All full-time, PI-eligible tenured, and tenure-track faculty and non-tenure track research faculty at PSU are eligible to apply.
+All full-time, PI-eligible, Assistant and Associate Professors (Tenure Track) and Research Assistant and Associate Professors (Non-Tenure Track) at PSU are eligible to participate.
 Applications from all programs, departments and disciplines are encouraged.

 Application Deadline